Apple Gazette logo

 Kitabu

-If you want to escape from all the mac e-book reader apps associated with bookstores and DRM, Kitabu will set you free.
+If you want to escape from all the Mac e-book reader apps associated with bookstores and DRM, Kitabu will set you free.
 It’s a solid competitor for stalwarts like iBooks, offering an attractive and customizable interface.
 You can read books in any font on your computer, with adjustable text size, three background colors and up to three columns.
 But while you can add bookmarks, you won’t find any annotation options within the application, meaning it’s not as powerful for taking notes or highlighting text as some of the other applications we’ve reviewed.
-It also only handles ePub files, and can’t manage any other file type.
+It also only handles ePub files and can’t manage any other file type, which is a bummer.

 Calibre

-The e-book reader in Calibre can open just about any kind of digital text document, including .mobi and ePub files, and then re-export then in other file types.
+The e-book reader in Calibre can open just about any kind of digital text document, including .mobi and ePub files, and then re-export them in other file types.
 The reader app itself isn’t visually appealing or customizable as Kitabu, but enterprising users can heavily customize its appearance using the user stylesheet function.
 This lets you style the reader’s output with CSS.
-There’s also some basic font and color adjustments available, but two columns seem off-limits for basic tools.
+There are also some basic font and color adjustments available, but two columns seem off-limits for basic tools.

 BookReader

 Bookreader is extremely flexible, opening pretty much every text-based book format in existence.
 This includes ePub as well as MOBI, PRC, AZW, and PDF.
-While the app is flexible, it is a little buggy on High Sierra, and the interface is very dated looking.
+While the app is flexible, the interface is a little dated-looking.
 It uses a very old-style book image to frame what you’re reading, which doesn’t really mesh with macOS’s newer, non-skeuomorphic design.
 The app does allow for customization of basics like font, text size, and background color, but the book frame is here to stay.
 It also supports bookmarks and colored highlights, as well as in-context notes for marginalia.
 All of these can be viewed in a context menu together, letting you zoom to your annotations and read your notes without having to find them first, though that is a pretty standard feature in e-book apps.

 Adobe Digital Editions

-While Adobe Digital Editions for the Mac is often buggy and crash-prone, it does open ePub and PDF files without complaint.
+Adobe Digital Editions is another great e-book reader option for the Mac.
+For one, it can open ePub and PDF files without complaint.
 If you copy files to the app’s library, you can also use some basic highlighting and annotation tools.
 It supports Adobe’s own DRM and could be the official reading app for libraries that don’t use OverDrive.
 It’s far from a crowd favorite, but it is free and it is flexible.

 Kindle